oleander/firecracker-rb/README.md

 The hash being passed is a [info_hash](http://wiki.theory.org/BitTorrent_Tracker_Protocol) string.

-You can in theory pass upto 72 hashes in one request.
+You can in theory pass up to 72 hashes in one request.

-Keep in mind that if one of the passed hashes is invalid or doesn't exist, the requested server might return 404 or a 400 error.
+Keep in mind that if one of the passed hashes is invalid or doesn't exist, the requested server might return 404 or 400 error.
-It's therefore always recommended to make one request for each hash.
+It's therefore recommended to make one request for each hash.

 ### TCP